cassianoperin/Atari2600/README.md

 - Implement ISB
 - Implement TIA Collision Detection
 - TIA Rewrite: Improve Graphics.Run() function for opcodes that needs to update beam_index and run TIA prior to Interpreter (STA, STX, STY)
+- TIA Rewrite: Move Graphics.Run() controls from end of line and end of screen to CRT
 - TIA Rewrite: drawBackground is drawing on all lines, event out of visible area
-- TIA Rewrite: Recreate Playfield with the new TIA/CRT functions
+- TIA Rewrite: Understand if VSYNC reset the line counter to a new frame
+- Split keyboard from Graphics

 ## Documentation: